 If you accidentally used a microaggression, here are some things to think about: Do: Take responsibility.
-Apologize for hurting them, take their feelings and comments seriously, and learn from it.
+Apologize, take their feelings and comments seriously, and learn from it.
 Take action to not repeat these mistakes.
-Don't: Think your good intention means you are immediately forgiven or tell them how they should be feeling.
+Don't: Think your good intention means you are immediately forgiven, or tell them how they should be feeling.